Fire Resistant Materials

 • elements required to be non-combustible.

 In general, they are also referred to as materials indices and non-combustibles, with the “materials” part being your internal fittings and “non-combustibles” meaning elements the building is constructed of, both internal and external.
-Examples of both of these elements are plasterboard, ceiling panels, steel beams and associated fire proofing (refer photo to right), and external cladding.
+Examples of both of these elements are plasterboard, ceiling panels, steel beams, external cladding and associated fire proofing (such as the fire proofing material fixed to the beam in the photo to the right).

 DFEM non-combustible elements